Hi, Iām Amit!

 - Storytelling and writing.
 How to communicate ideas clearly.
 How narratives shape thinking.

 - Making things.
 Articles, essays, software, systems, ideas that help people think differently.
-But especially tools that help people be more organized and intentional.
+But especially tools that help people navigate complexity and make better decisions.

 - Serendipity and novel experiences.
 Meeting interesting people.
 Traveling.
 Conversations that shift perspective.